Environmental impact of the Russo-Ukrainian war: Energy transition

 However, the war in Ukraine may also hasten the energy transition.
 In March 2022, Europe paid Russia approximately 640 million euros daily for oil and gas, and the country's revenues from hydrocarbon exports accounted for more than 40% of its budget.
 UN secretary António Guterres urged all nations "to put the pedal to the metal towards a renewable energy future" and called trying to fill any fossil fuel supply gaps with gas and coal "mutually assured destruction".
 Many experts agree that a switch to sustainable energy sources may be more swift and cost-effective than, for instance, building new gas pipelines and terminals.

-Meanwhile, some are sceptical and almost sure that this war will disrupt all efforts towards the Paris agreement goals. emissions will increase if some governments decide to replace Russian fossil fuels with imports from other countries and fill the gap with coal energy.
+Meanwhile, some are sceptical and almost sure that this war will disrupt all efforts towards the Paris Agreement goals. emissions will increase if some governments decide to replace Russian fossil fuels with imports from other countries and fill the gap with coal energy.
 Building new supply chains, new logistics and infrastructure in an attempt to replace Russian hydrocarbons will almost surely lock the world into irreversible warming.
 Increasing domestic fossil fuels can be presented as a patriotic act for reducing dependence on Russia's fossil fuels.
 Resources and attention can be diverted from the climate to the military.
 The military industry is so emissions intensive that the emissions of the American army exceed those of Sweden, Portugal or Denmark, therefore increasing military spendings will increase energy and materials consumption.
 War also hurt international cooperation, crucial for climate action.
-The head of the UN António Guterres said that the impact of tne war on the energy transition, can lead to destruction from climate change.
+The head of the UN António Guterres said that the impact of the war on the energy transition, can lead to destruction from climate change.
 According to Guterres: “Countries could become so consumed by the immediate fossil fuel supply gap that they neglect or knee-cap policies to cut fossil fuel use”.

 The war in Ukraine has severely disrupted climate policy all over the world and increased CO_{2} emissions.

 In Europe the war contributed to significant increase in new projects linked to natural gas.
 The projects could lead to emissions almost equal to those of all existing coal plants.

 In 2023, many Asian countries have been forced to return to using coal to keep up with energy demands caused by the heat wave in the region, due to the European boycott of Russian oil reducing the availability of liquefied natural gas (LNG).
 Bloomberg News reported that Russia exported 7.6 e6t of coal to Asia in April, with India and China buying over two-thirds.